UK: Multiple stabbing in Reading declared terror attack | DW | 21.06.2020

 Local council leader Jason Brock wrote on Twitter that there had been "concerning reports," advising people to steer clear of the site.

-Police later on Sunday asked people again to steer clear of the area and asked anyone with video footage of the incident to come forward.
+Later on Sunday, police asked people to continue avoiding the area and asked anyone with video footage of the incident to come forward.

 ed/mm (AP, Reuters)

-Note: Editor's note: In a bid to limit their exposure, DW has decided to withhold terror suspects' names and obscure their faces.